ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS's **cpsdirector** and its two clients, **cpsclient** and **cpsfrontend**, can be installed on your own hardware or on virtual machines running on public or private clouds.
-If you wish to install them on Amazon EC2, the Official Debian Wheezy, Ubuntu 12.04 or Ubuntu 14.04 images are known to work well.
+If you wish to install them on Amazon EC2, the Official Debian Wheezy, Ubuntu 12.04, Ubuntu 14.04 and Ubuntu 16.04 images are known to work well.

 ConPaaS services are designed to run either in an `OpenStack` or `OpenNebula` cloud installation or in the `Amazon Web Services` cloud.